tom-charman/thesis/README.md

-# thesis

 My PhD thesis project!

- To find the latest compiled version (and compiled pdfs of each chapter) checkout the most recently run CI pipeline and download the artifacts.
+To find the latest compiled version (and compiled pdfs of each chapter) navigate to the most recently run CI pipeline and download the artifacts.

 Shield: [![CC BY-SA 4.0][cc-by-sa-shield]][cc-by-sa]